XenoXif/CFE-I18N-Beta/[CP] Canon Friendly Dialogue Expansion/readme.txt

 [Stable updates]
+VERSION 3.0.7 DEFAULT.JSON CHANGES
+none :) this update fixes some minor coding bugs.
+The 3.0.6 log has been updated to include the lines added for clint.

 VERSION 3.0.6 DEFAULT.JSON CHANGES

 //added feast of the sun and PPAF compat via dynamic tokens.
 Thank you to Kailey and Airyn for doing the work for this!
 Some lines have been edited, while others have new iterations to translate.